Dustyroom/flat-kit-doc/index.md

 _Stylized Surface with Outline_ shader, being the same as the regular _Stylized Surface_ shader in a nutshell, has an additional option of... outlines. [_Stylized Surface_ info is here](index.md#31-stylized-surface-shader).

-- _Outline Color_ picks up the color of the outline.
+- _Color_ picks up the color of the outline.
-- _Outline Width_ determines how thick the outline is.
+- _Width_ determines how thick the outline is.
+- _Scale_ adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modelling, adjusting the normals, adjusting camera distance etc).
 - _Outline Depth Offset_ moves the outline inwards or outwards an object.

 Remember, in addition to this shader Flat Kit has also a global _Outline_ Image Effect applied per scene (in URP) and per camera (in Built-In RP).